gabekutner/turtle-trading/README.md

 # turtle-trading
 A Python Package of a collection Turtle Trading investing tools.
 All code is based on the ideas presented in [_The Original Turtle Trading Rules_](https://oxfordstrat.com/coasdfASD32/uploads/2016/01/turtle-rules.pdf).
+Page numbers are referenced in the code.

-The package, currently, contains only one working beta module: position_sizing.
+The package, currently, contains only one module: position_sizing.

 Download using pip: